pete-lawson/computational-chasm-workshop/README.md

 This workshop introduces `Jupyter Notebooks` as a tool to perform interactive data visualization in way that is consistent, whether you are running it on a laptop, a high-performance computer like MARCC, or a distributed cluster-computing environment like Apache Spark.
 Additionally this workshop introduces a workflow for creating reproducible and interactive Jupyter Notebooks with a digital object identifier (DOI).
 Finally, this workshop motivates the use of Jupyter Notebooks through interactive data visualization with `Altair`.

 1. Understand what `Jupyter Notebooks` are, how they are used, and when it is appropriate to use a `Jupyter Notebook` for data visualization and analysis.
-2. Understand how `Jupyter Notebooks` can be used for scaling data analysis.
+2. Understand how `Jupyter Notebooks` can be used for scaling data visualization and analysis.
-3. Understand how to deploy a `Jupyter Notebook` using the service Binder to enable reproducible research.
+3. Understand how to deploy a `Jupyter Notebook` using a hosted service like Binder or Google Colaboratory.

 <a name="resources"/>